ragnar-vallhala/Truckload/README.md

 <h1><b>Truckload</b></h1>
 <hr>
 <i>I am trying to make a class and learn reated concepts.</br>
-It is a double linked list.
+It is a Doubly Linked List.
 The outer class is Truckload which has links of packages in it.
 The packages are linked together in both directions.
 A package contains a Box and address to the previous and next Package.</i>